CS4345/Remake-Scott-Lab/README.md

 # Remake-Scott-Lab

-# 1. Fix starting semester when choose status student
+# 1. Fix starting semester when choose status student - Scott
 ![image](https://user-images.githubusercontent.com/85500156/223956465-490119b7-925b-4c26-9364-888a52162381.png)

-# 2. Profile view after filled out:
+# 2. Profile view after filled out - Rich

 After the user filled out -> I have set up the backend to update and it will show a different view.
 Our goal is to show some basic information such as
 ** an avatar (Can be a placeholder for now)